Paediatric & Early Years First Aid Ofsted Compliant (2-Day)

 Course Overview

-The 2-Day Paediatric First Aid course is the full 12-hour qualification that meets the statutory requirements of the EYFS Statutory Framework (effective 1 September 2025).
-It is the qualification required for the designated first aider who must be on the premises and available at all times when children are present.
-It covers the full Annex A criteria, and every learner practices on infant and child manikins with direct trainer assessment throughout both days.
+The 2-Day Paediatric and Early Years First Aid course is the full 12-hour qualification that meets the statutory requirements of the EYFS Statutory Framework (effective 1 September 2025).
+It’s the qualification required for the designated first aider who must be on the premises at all times when children are present, and every learner practises on infant and child manikins with direct trainer assessment throughout both days.
+All CPR content reflects the Resuscitation Council UK 2025 Paediatric Life Support Guidelines, published in October 2025, which changed several of the practical specifics that anyone responsible for an infant or child needs to know.

 Course Details